Rocket-CDS/RocketContentAPI/Docs/ListAndDetail.md

 *The "rowkey" param should not be used in the detail URL, it may cause a problem across modules.*

 ## Usage limitations
 This method of list and detail is limited to the administration of the RocketContentMod.
-While this does not limit the amount of detail pages, it is recommanded not be used for lists of more than 100 records.
+While this does not limit the amount of detail pages it is recommanded not be used for lists of more than 100 records.

-If larger lists are required the RocketDirectory system should be used.
+**If bigger lists are required the RocketDirectory system should be used.**

 ## view.cshtml
 The view.cshtml tests to see if we have a valid rowdetail for the "eid" in the URL.